Overview & History

 A tax exemption is in place for manufacturing and warehousing inventory.
 Enterprise Zone incentives are available.
 A five year phase-out of the personal property taxes on manufacturing equipment is underway.
 These incentives are significant to businesses looking to locate within the County and the County is examining other incentive programs to further promote the economic development of Dorchester County.

 Other key factors play into successful economic development.
 Training and educating potential workers is a major concern.
 This process starts in the local County school system with both academic and technological training.
 Alternative education opportunities are available at several private schools located in the County.
 Training may continue at Chesapeake College, a community college located in Wye Mills with a satellite campus in Cambridge, or at one of the many colleges and universities located within community distance including Salisbury University, the University of Maryland Eastern Shore, Wilmington College and others.
 Specialized training can be obtained at such facilities as the Center for Environmental and Estuarine Studies located only four miles west of Cambridge on the Choptank River.
-The Dorchester County Career and Technical Education Center, located in Cambridge, offers courses in auto mechanics, body and fender repair, carpentry, electronics, horticulture, medical services, food services, HVAC service and repair, diesel and marine mechanics, welding and masonry.
+The Dorchester Career and Technology Center, located in Cambridge, offers courses in auto mechanics, body and fender repair, carpentry, electronics, horticulture, medical services, food services, HVAC service and repair, diesel and marine mechanics, welding and masonry.

 Dorchester County has a school system of which it may be proud - the challenge is to make sure that the young people completing their education have a place to work and an ability to enjoy a superior quality of life.

 Transportation systems are in place which provide workforce accessibility to most regions of the County.
 With its abundance of forests and waterways, recreational opportunities abound and help to provide an attractive lifestyle to individuals currently living in the County or considering relocating to the County